iltommi/qdb-documentation/source/api/cpp.rst

         :returns: An error code of type :c:type:`qdb_error_t`

         .. caution:: This function is meant for very specific use cases and its usage is discouraged.

+    .. cpp:function:: size_t run_batch(qdb_operation_t * operations, size_t operations_count)

+        Runs the provided operations in batch on the cluster.
+The operations are run in arbitrary order.

+        The handle must be initialized and connected (see :cpp:func:`connect` and :cpp:func:`multi_connect`).

+        :param operations: Pointer to an array of qdb_operations_t
+        :param operations_count: Size of the array, in entry count

+        :returns: The number of successful operations

+    .. cpp:function:: std::vector<std::string> prefix_get(const char * prefix, qdb_error_t & error)

+        Searches the cluster for all entries whose aliases start with "prefix".
+The method will return a std::vector of std::string containing the aliases of matching entries.

+        The handle must be initialized and connected (see :cpp:func:`connect` and :cpp:func:`multi_connect`).

+        :param prefix: A pointer to a null terminated string representing the search prefix
+        :param error: A reference to an error that will receive the result of the operation.

+        :returns: A std::vector of std::string containing the aliases of matching entries.

+    .. cpp:function:: qdb_error_t expires_at(const char * alias, qdb_time_t expiry_time)

+        Sets the expiry time of an existing :term:`entry` from the quasardb cluster.
+A value of zero means the entry never expires.

+        The handle must be initialized and connected (see :cpp:func:`connect` and :cpp:func:`multi_connect`).

+        :param alias: A pointer to a null terminated string representing the entry's alias for which the expiry must be set.
+        :param expiry_time: Absolute time after which the entry expires

+        :returns: An error code of type :c:type:`qdb_error_t`

+    .. cpp:function:: qdb_error_t expires_from_now(const char * alias, qdb_time_t expiry_delta)

+        Sets the expiry time of an existing :term:`entry` from the quasardb cluster.
+A value of zero means the entry expires as soon as possible.

+        The handle must be initialized and connected (see :cpp:func:`connect` and :cpp:func:`multi_connect`).

+        :param alias: A pointer to a null terminated string representing the entry's alias for which the expiry must be set.
+        :param expiry_time: Time in seconds, relative to the call time, after which the entry expires
+        :type expiry_time: :c:type:`qdb_time_t`

+        :returns: An error code of type :c:type:`qdb_error_t`

+    .. cpp:function:: qdb_error_t get_expiry_time(const char * alias, qdb_time_t & expiry_time)

+        Retrieves the expiry time of an existing :term:`entry`.
+A value of zero means the entry never expires.

+        The handle must be initialized and connected (see :cpp:func:`connect` and :cpp:func:`multi_connect`).

+        :param alias: A pointer to a null terminated string representing the entry's alias for which the expiry must be get.
+        :param expiry_time: A pointer to a qdb_time_t that will receive the absolute expiry time.

+        :returns: An error code of type :c:type:`qdb_error_t`

     .. cpp:function:: qdb_error_t node_status(const qdb_remote_node_t & node, qdb_error_t & error)